Sely85/oxDNA_expand/README.md

 ./oxDNA_example example.dump

-will write a file "oxDNAconv_expand.dump" in which there are three times the beads of the original file.
+will write a file "oxDNAexpanded.dump" in which there are three times the beads of the original file.
 For each "original" bead, the following site have been created:
 - backbone site (type 7),